tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 ## Purpose

-The purpose of this package is to provide the library of PluralSight icons as simple, low-level elements that can be used to build content or higher-order components for the web.
+The purpose of this package is to provide the library of Pluralsight icons as simple, low-level elements that can be used to build content or higher-order components for the web.

 ## SVG vs. icon font